-Here’s to easy dinners with this Sheet Pan Citrus Butter Spatchcock Chicken and Potatoes.
-Delicious, tender and juicy butterflied chicken slathered with spiced up butter and orange along with crispy potatoes, Brussel sprouts and carrots.
+Here's to easy sheet pan dinners with this spatchcock chicken and potatoes.
+Delicious, tender and juicy butterflied chicken slathered with spiced up butter and orange along with crispy potatoes, Brussels sprouts and carrots.
 A super flavorful dinner to serve any night of the week!

 Remember to PIN THIS to save the recipe for later!

 What is Spatchcock Chicken?